pganalyze/pg_query.rs/README.md

 [Docs Badge]: https://docs.rs/pg_query/badge.svg
 [docs]: https://docs.rs/pg_query

-PostgreSQL parser for Rust that uses the [actual PostgreSQL server source]((https://github.com/pganalyze/libpg_query)) to parse
-SQL queries and return the internal PostgreSQL parse tree.
+This Rust library uses the actual PostgreSQL server source to parse SQL queries and return the internal PostgreSQL parse tree.

-Warning!
-This library is in early stages of development so any APIs exposed are subject to change.
+It also allows you to normalize queries (replacing constant values with ?) and parse these normalized queries into a parse tree again.

+When you build this library, it builds parts of the PostgreSQL server source (see [libpg_query](https://github.com/pganalyze/libpg_query)), and then statically links it into this library.

+This is slightly crazy, but is the only reliable way of parsing all valid PostgreSQL queries.

+You can find further examples and a longer rationale for the original Ruby implementation [here](https://pganalyze.com/blog/parse-postgresql-queries-in-ruby.html).
+The Rust version tries to have a very similar API.

 ## Getting started